m4drive/cf-cli-ga/README.md

 The main idea of the project is to wrap CF CLI into nodejs github actions.

-It assumes that actions is running on GitHub Action worker and CF CLI is installed directly on worker or may be installed with cf/install-cli action.

 ### Authorization flow

 Exists two authorization flows: